KSDeng/My-Calendar2/README.md

 # My Calendar

 This is a small tool written in Swift 5, which is also the course assignment of Mobile Internet Technology.
 It can be used as a notepad for daily business.
-The original idea was to mimic Google Calendar, which I later found was really elaborate,  and one of the features I had more than Google Calendar was the ability to pick locations from a map.
+The original idea was to mimic Google Calendar, which I later found was really elaborate.

 There have been several refactorings during my implementation, one of which rebuilded the entire project, so I replaced the repository.
 Previous commits can be seen at [My-Calendar](https://github.com/KSDeng/My-Calendar)

 At first, I intended to use the Firebase backend, so I named the project MyCalendar-firebase.
 Later, however, I faced some problems involving local storage and cloud storage synchronization, and it was kind of complicated and the time was tight, so I had to give up.
 Therefore, the current implementation has nothing to do with Firebase, just ignore the project name!.
 I'll have a try to use CloudKit in the future, after all, it's not blocked in China. (

-Thanks to [Prof. Chun Cao](ccao.cc) for his guidance and help, and wish you a happy new year ☺ (2020).
+Thanks to [Prof. Chun Cao](https://ccao.cc/en/) for his guidance and help, and wish you a happy new year ☺ (2020).

 ## Features